-History taking is one of the most important skills for any doctor or practitioner to acquire and this can only be achieved through regular practice.
-This handbook is primarily concerned with problems arising from the joints – that is from the articular and periarticular structures.
-(These structures are shown in Figure 2, while Figure 3 represents diagrammatically the changes which occur in the two main types of arthritis.)
-However, it is clearly important to identify those cases where pain may appear to arise from the joint but is in fact referred pain – for example, where the patient describes pain in the left shoulder, which might in fact be referred pain from the diaphragm, the neck, or perhaps ischaemic cardiac pain.
-In cases where examination reveals no abnormalities in the joint, other clues will be obtained by taking a full history.
+The structures that are shown below represent diagrammatically the changes that occur in the two main types of arthritis.
+However, it is important to identify those cases where pain may appear to arise from the joint but is in fact referred pain – for example, where the patient describes pain in the left shoulder, which might in fact be referred pain from the diaphragm, the neck, or perhaps ischaemic cardiac pain.
+In cases where examination reveals no abnormalities in the joint, other clues will be obtained by taking a thorough history.
+A common cause of widespread pain with normal joint examination for example is fibromyalgia.

 You will need to listen to the patient’s history to find out: